Frequently asked questions for Astra Control Service

 kubectl get pod -A |grep [pod name].
 If the pods are healthy and running, check to see if the application is listed under Ignored Apps.

-No. While Astra can discover applications that are using non-NetApp storage, it can’t manage an application that’s using non-NetApp storage.
+No. While Astra Control can discover applications that are using non-NetApp storage, it can’t manage an application that’s using non-NetApp storage.

 I don’t see any of my application’s PVCs bound to GCP CVS.
 What’s wrong?